MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XVII-Rural-Utilities-Service-Department-Agriculture/part-1755-Telecommunications-Policies-Specifications-Acceptable-Materials-Standard-Contract-Forms/section-1755.403.md

 (C) Correct the total calculated insertion loss at the temperature of 68 °F (20 °C) to the measurement temperature by the following formulae:

-At = A68 × [1 + 0.0012 × (t − 68)] for English UnitsAt = A20 × [1 + 0.0022 × (t − 20)] for Metric UnitsWhere:At = Insertion loss at the measurement temperature in dB.A68 = Insertion loss at a temperature of 68 °F in dB.A20 = Insertion loss at a temperature of 20 °C in dB.t = Measurement temperature in °F or (°C); and
+At = A68 × [1 + 0.0012 × (t − 68)] for English Units At = A20 × [1 + 0.0022 × (t − 20)] for Metric Units Where:At = Insertion loss at the measurement temperature in dB.A68 = Insertion loss at a temperature of 68 °F in dB.A20 = Insertion loss at a temperature of 20 °C in dB.t = Measurement temperature in °F or (°C); and

 (D) Compare the calculated insertion loss at the measurement temperature to the measured insertion loss to determine compliance with the requirement specified in paragraph (g)(4)(ii) of this section.
 (Note: Attenuation varies directly with temperature.
 For each ±10 °F (5.6 °C) change in temperature increase or decrease the attenuation by ±1%.)